Last Updated on April 25, 2023 by Rod Olivares

 - Electric start – Power up the 439cc Champion engine with the handy toggle switch, battery included

 - Intelligauge – Keep track of voltage, hertz and run-time hours to easily monitor power output and track maintenance intervals.1.5 Inch dia. tubular steel frame for protection and durability

 4. Best Smaller Generator for small central AC units: Briggs & Stratton 30545 P3000 PowerSmart Series Portable 3000-Watt Inverter Generator

 This generator is a bit more affordable, but that comes with less power.
 With 3,000 starting watts and 2,600 running watts, it probably doesn’t have enough juice to power a central AC unit for a considerable home.

 That said, it should have enough to power a smaller central AC system.

 Designed to be fully portable with wheels and carry handles so you can bring it along for camping and tailgating when not using it at home for backup power.

-This is another RV-ready unit and it has enough power to start up most window AC units for RVs.
+This RV-ready unit has enough power to start up most window AC units for RVs.

 A little display screen keeps you apprised of the power output and other relevant stats.

 This unit is parallel-ready, so if you buy two of them, you can hook them together and double your power.